 Reasons Behind Concrete Cracks and Effective Sealing Methods

 After concrete has been poured and dried, cracks may develop.
-The most common reason cracks may appear in concrete has to do with shrinkage.
+The most common reason cracks may appear has to do with shrinkage.
 Although concrete is poured in a plastic state, its volume decreases as it dries, causing it to shrink once it sets and hardens.
 Here are 3 reasons why concrete cracks and why sealing is an effective solution.

 1. Effect of Moisture